shockscript/spec/src/overview/xml-capabilities.md

 ## XML expressions

-XML expressions by default are used for creating implementation-defined objects; however, when the inference type is `XML` or `XMLList`, XML expressions evaluate to one of these types.
+XML expressions by default are used for creating implementation-defined objects; however, when the inference type is `String`, `XML` or `XMLList`, XML expressions evaluate to one of these types.

 ```
 package com.business.components {